angrybacon/doomsday-wiki/markdown/articles/2022/01/17/zero-respect.md

 ## The Actual Sideboard Guide Bit

 Here I will list decks in the order that I think of them.
-I will trying to add cards I would have on my radar that I wish to respect, cards on my radar I might respect less and variations to what I might board based on how I am feeling (because I am very inconsistent sometimes).
+I will be trying to add cards I have on my radar that I wish to respect, cards on my radar I might respect less and variations to what I might board based on how I am feeling (because I am very inconsistent sometimes).
 Please note this is a snapshot and should not be considered gospel.
-The presence of SPICE in an opponent's deck can result in variations being made if they are needed and you should always try to critical identify whether something seems sensible to you.
+The presence of *spice* in an opponent's deck can result in variations being made if they are needed and you should always try to critically identify whether something seems sensible to you.
 If you don't like an idea written here you don't have to follow it :)

 ### UR Delver, Grixis Delver, RUG Delver